In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

 .and(e => e.mag >= filter.mag.lower && e.mag <= filter.mag.upper).toArray();

-I struggled a bit with this query because it is slow.
+I struggled a bit with this query because it was slow.
 On my computer with Chrome and about 9400 earthquake objects, it took about 1 second.

-After fiddling with different queries, I ended up with the following solution that is much faster (30 - 40 milliseconds).
-It first executes the time query and then filters the objects with the magnitude in JavaScript.
+After experimenting with different queries, I ended up with the following solution, which is much faster (30-40 milliseconds).
+It first executes the time query and then filters the objects by magnitude in JavaScript.

 } else if (hasMagFilter && hasTimeFilter) {